learn-co-curriculum/dsc-project-presentation-content/README.md

 In storytelling and narration there is conflict, resolution, and the journey in between.
 Your data science presentation can be arranged the same way.
 Plus, maintaining a narrative arc throughout your presentation will keep the audience engaged and help retention of information.

-A great example of this is the children's book ["Don't let pigeon drive the bus"](http://pigeonpresents.com/books/dont-let-the-pigeon-drive-the-bus/) by Mo Willems.
+A great example of this is the children's book ["Don't let pigeon drive the bus"](http://pigeonpresents.com/books/dont-let-the-pigeon-drive-the-bus/) by Mo Willems. [here is a link to hear the book].(https://www.youtube.com/watch?v=n-dHeNfXtgc)
 - Title reveals the main point of the story.
 It's catchy.
 It's not "An observation of avairy conflict in transportation permissions"
 - Problem is established from the beginning - We've been told by the bus driver that pigeon wants to drive, but we are not to let him
 - It's a children's book, so we can assume that a **successful** ending is one where we suceed in not letting pigeon ride the bus